-All the protocol bindings expose folders and documents held in the Alfresco content repository.
+All the protocol bindings expose folders and documents held in the repository.
 This means a client tool accessing the repository using the protocol can navigate through folders, examine properties, and read content.
 Most protocols also permit updates, allowing a client tool to modify the folder structure, create and update documents, and write content.
 Some protocols also allow interaction with capabilities such as version histories, search, and tasks.

-Internally, the protocol bindings interact with the content repository services, which encapsulate the behavior of working with folders and files.
-This ensures a consistent view and update approach across all client tools interacting with the Alfresco content application server.
+Internally, the protocol bindings interact with the repository services, which encapsulate the behavior of working with folders and files.
+This ensures a consistent view and update approach across all client tools interacting with the content application server.

-An Alfresco subsystem for file servers allows configuration and lifecycle management for each of the protocols either through property files or JMX.
+A subsystem for file servers allows configuration and lifecycle management for each of the protocols either through property files or JMX.